 Admission is charged for all concerts held at the Elley-Long Music Center unless otherwise noted.
 Admission costs are always posted at the ticket table in the lobby.

-Tickets to VYO concerts and OrchestraPalooza at the Flynn Center are sold through the Flynn Box Office only.
-Contact them at 802-86-Flynn or www.flynntix.org.
+Tickets to VYO concerts and OrchestraPalooza at Spruce Peak Performing Arts Center and the Flynn Center are sold through the venue box office.
+Please visit vyo.org for ticket information.

 Complimentary VYO concert tickets